Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 the last release?
 We do not need absolute measurements, just a way to _compare_ two commits in a reliable way.
 This is exactly what we meant by _relative benchmarking_.

-The idea is to run the benchmarking suite in the same CI job, twice, once for each commit.
+The idea is to run the benchmarking suite in the same CI job for the two commits we are comparing.
 This way, we guarantee we are using the exact same machine and configuration for both.
 By doing this, we are essentially canceling out the background noise and can estimate the performance _ratio_ of the two commits.

 There are some gotchas, though.
 Benchmark suites can take long to run, and running them twice makes it even worse.
-This opens an even larger window for other CI jobs to pollute our measurements with resource-intensive tasks that happen to be running at the same time.
+This opens an even larger time window for other CI jobs to pollute our measurements with resource-intensive tasks that happen to be running at the same time.
 To minimize these effects, benchmarking tools run the tests several times in different schedules and apply some statistics to correct for the inevitable deviations.
 Or, at least,